Wangu-Phillip/HenVision/README.md

 ### Contributing

 Contributions to the Poultry Data Analytics & Visualization Mobile App are welcome!
 If you have ideas for new features, improvements, or bug fixes, please submit a pull request or open an issue on GitHub.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Contact

-For more information about the Poultry Data Analytics & Visualization Mobile App, contact the project maintainer at [wanguphillip@gmail.com](mailto:wanguphillip@gmail.com).